-- CILANTRO: I can’t get enough…though if you’re one of those who don’t like it, I’m sorry for you.
-But, you can use any combination of herbs….leftover parsley, basil or tarragon in the fridge?
+- Cilantro: I can’t get enough…though if you’re one of those who don’t like it, I’m sorry for you.
+I know for some people, cilantro tastes like soap.
+No worries though.
+You can use any combination of fresh herbs….leftover parsley, basil or tarragon in the fridge?
 Yup, use it up.

 How to choose and store avocados: